 Handling commit messages and pushing

 Git empty commit message: If you mistakenly attempt to create a commit without a message, Git will prevent you from doing so.
-Git requires every commit to come with an accompanying message.
 Always include the

 Git empty commit push: After creating your empty commit, push it to the remote repository as you would with any other commit: